Encourage behaviour change among agricultural workers in preventing and seeking treatment for Schistosomiasis

 In order to ideate solutions for this uncovering, we prepared for a brainstorm by rearticulating the problems and needs we had uncovered in a future-facing way.
 We asked ourselves:

 With the above opportunity area acting as the basis for brainstorming, we came up with a variety of solution ideas.
-After dot-voting on the most promising ideas, we started creating an internal dialogue about how the ideas would work and approaches we would use to externally communicate to our partners.
+With dot-voting, we surfaced the most promising ideas, which started an internal dialogue about how the ideas would work and approaches we would use to externally communicate to our partners.

 With decisions from this stage, we went into prototyping with two of the most voted for solution ideas – a picture story and a self-check USSD code.